HectorDuarte911/Proyecto-Wall-E/README.md

 The project is diviide in three parts of funcionality:

- + **Interpret**:Is the logic interpret code and the must important part of the project , is divide in other three parts :
+ + **Interpret** : Is the logic interpret code and the must important part of the project , is divide in other three parts :

- + *Lexical*:Scanned the text introduced, transform it to diferents tokens and detected gramars errors
+ + *Lexical* : Scanned the text introduced, transform it to diferents tokens and detected gramars errors
- + *Parser*:Go to all the scanned tokens and try to convert it to valid expresions and next to valid statements and detect the sintax errors in the proces
+ + *Parser* : Go to all the scanned tokens and try to convert it to valid expresions and next to valid statements and detect the sintax errors in the proces
- + *Interpret*:Ejecute the statements detected in the *Parser* and detected the ejeutions errors
+ + *Interpret* : Ejecute the statements detected in the *Parser* and detected the ejeutions errors

- + **Paint**:Is the class that contains the canvas of the colors and all the valid methods to the paint of the canvas
+ + **Paint** : Is the class that contains the canvas of the colors and all the valid methods to the paint of the canvas

- + **Avalonia**:The visual representation of the pixel art , have a:
+ + **Avalonia** : The visual representation of the pixel art , have a:

  + Text editor to enter commands to the interpret
  + Visual canvas whith the cursor